 - I. Background

 - II.
 Revenue Decoupling Mechanism Overview

 - III.
 Revenue Accrued and Collected

 - IV.
 Customer Complaints

 - V. Revenue Stabilization

-- VI.
-Comparison of Traditional Regulation to Partial- and Full-Decoupling

-- VII.
-CIP Initiatives and Results

-- VIII.
-Customer Communication

-- IX.
-Tariff

-&lt;sup>1 Per the Commission's May 8, 2015 Order in Docket No. E002/GR-13-868, the Company may petition to recover costs that were excluded from recovery due to the cap by demonstrating that DSM programs and other Company initiatives were a substantial contributing factor to the declining sales triggering the cap.
+1 Per the Commission's May 8, 2015 Order in Docket No. E002/GR-13-868, the Company may petition to recover costs that were excluded from recovery due to the cap by demonstrating that DSM programs and other Company initiatives were a substantial contributing factor to the declining sales triggering the cap.
+The cap is set at 3 percent of a customer class' revenues, excluding fuel and riders.
+These revenues include the impact of the revenue reductions due to the Tax Cuts and Jobs Act, as approved by the PUC in their May 10, 2019 Order in Docket No. E999/CI-17-895.